Wikia/guidelines/JavaScript/CodingConventions.md

 	}
 });

+// good
-// good (Note: functions can be declared as object methods, etc. Simplified for example.) fucntion requestCallback() {
+// Note: functions can be declared as object methods, etc. Simplified for example. fucntion requestCallback() {
 	// ...
 	handleFoo();